Contextuality from Single-State Ontological Models: An Information-Theoretic Obstruction: Representational Framework

 \begin{definition}[Context Information] We define the \emph{context information} as the amount of information required to account for contextual dependence in observable statistics beyond what can be encoded in the ontic state $\lambda \in \Lambda$.
 This quantity measures the additional representational resources needed to reconcile multiple interventions within a single classical probability space. \end{definition}

-If a classical probabilistic representation could faithfully encode all contextual dependence within the ontic state alone, the required context information would vanish.
-However, as we show below, this is generically impossible under the single-state constraint.
+If a classical probabilistic representation were to encode all contextual dependence within the ontic state alone, the required context information would vanish.
+The analysis below instead isolates a precise regime in which such full internalization is not assumed, and in which an auxiliary bookkeeping cost can be lower-bounded.

-The central question addressed in the remainder of this work can now be stated precisely: \emph{Can a classical probabilistic representation, constrained to a fixed ontic state space reused across interventions, account for contextual dependence without incurring additional information-theoretic cost?} In the next section, we show that the answer is negative.
-Specifically, we prove that any such representation necessarily requires an irreducible excess of contextual information, establishing a fundamental obstruction to classical single-state representations.
+The central question addressed in the remainder of this work can now be stated precisely: \emph{Can a classical probabilistic representation, constrained to a fixed ontic state space reused across interventions, account for contextual dependence without incurring additional information-theoretic cost?} In the next section, we isolate a precise sense in which such models face an information-theoretic obstruction: if intervention-dependent distinctions are absorbed into an auxiliary contextual register rather than into a refinement of the reused ontic state space itself, then the required bookkeeping is lower-bounded by the conditional mutual information $I(C;O\mid\lambda)$.

 \paragraph*{\bf Operational random variables.}

 Let $C$ denote the intervention (measurement context), $\lambda \in \Lambda$ the ontic state, and $O$ the observable outcome.

 A classical ontological model specifies: